joomla-collab/tpl_starter_bootstrap_4/readme.md

 Assign some modules to that page.
 You will see the names of the module positions in the index.php file.

 Open one of the modules you have assigned.
 Go to Advanced.
-You have an option to set some CSS.
+You will see Module Class Suffix.

+Enter a CSS class, we'll use the Bootstrap 4 classes to constrain the grid.  e.g **col-6** which will make the module half the width of the page.

 Here are all of the classes in Bootstrap []https://getbootstrap.com/docs/4.0/layout/grid/](https://getbootstrap.com/docs/4.0/layout/grid/)

-Use one, for example *col-6* which will make it half the width of the page.

 Set up another module with a different Bootstrap column size so you can see the difference.